Sunday, September 01, 2024

 Science teacher Mr. von Deck died in 1981

-Mrs. Norling social studies teacher died around 2010.
+Mrs. Norling social studies teacher died in 2010.

 East Catholic High School 1972-73: